teleHappy/weatherapp/README.md

 # Weather Application

-SOA implementation of a mobile enabled Weather App using data from api.aerisapi.com
+SPA implementation of a mobile enabled Weather App using data from api.aerisapi.com

 *   Mobile designed HTML5 weather 'web-app' (runs in a browser)
 *   Uses real weather service API